twbs/blog/_posts/2012-08-13-help-test-bootstrap-2-1.md

 Just like last time, we're pushing out a release candidate of the 2.1 code and docs. **Here's how you can help us out:**

-- [Checkout the branch](https://github.com/twbs/bootstrap/tree/2.1.0-wip), `2.1.0-wip`, or browse the release candidate docs so you can easily load it up on devices and such for testing.
+- Checkout the `2.1.0-wip` branch, or browse the release candidate docs so you can easily load it up on devices and such for testing.
 - Load up the new docs in your favorite, or your least favorite, browser or device and start testing.
 - [Open a new issue on GitHub](https://github.com/twbs/bootstrap/issues?sort=created&direction=desc&state=open) to report bugs.
 Please include as much context and information as possible.
 If it's a visual bug, please include a screenshot.
 If it pertains to JavaScript, consider including a [jsfiddle](https://jsfiddle.net/) or [jsbin](https://jsbin.com/).